xootkama/meetdebloater/README.md

  like simple dialer, simple camera, QKSMS and more.

 <h2> Why I created this tool :confused: ? </h2>
- In modern world we are constantly surrounded by the big five known as GAFAM (Google,Amazon.Facebook,Apple,Microsoft) and hence our online privacy is somewhere on the verge of extinction and our smartphones are those spy tools which big corporations and government use to profile us and sell our data to third party advertisers.
+ In modern world we are constantly surrounded by the big five known as GAFAM and hence our online privacy is somewhere on the verge of extinction and our smartphones are those spy tools which big corporations and government use to profile us and sell our data to third party advertisers.
  <br/>